kimango/UFOs/README.md

 # **UFOs**

 ## Overview of the Analysis
   - To assist Dana in providing data of UFO sightings using JavaScript.
-This would also provide information of what dates, countries, cities and states the UFO sightings were made.
+This would also provide information of what dates, countries, cities and states of the UFO Sightings.

 ## Results
   - Index page: